flet-dev/website/blog/2022-10-24-matplotlib-and-plotly-charts.md

 tags: [release]
 ---

-We are thrilled to add Matplotlib and Plotly charts in [Flet 0.1.63](https://pypi.org/project/flet/0.1.63/)!
+We are thrilled to introduce Matplotlib and Plotly charting controls in [Flet 0.1.63](https://pypi.org/project/flet/0.1.63/)!

-[Matplotlib](https://matplotlib.org/) and [Plotly](https://plotly.com/python/) are the most recognized in Python community charting libraries with a tons of features.
+[Matplotlib](https://matplotlib.org/) and [Plotly](https://plotly.com/python/) are the most recognized Python charting libraries with a ton of features.
 They are greatly compatible with other scientific Python libraries such as Numpy or Pandas.

 No doubt, it would be nearly impossible to replicate their functionality as pure Flutter widgets.
 Fortunately, both Matplotlib and Plotly can export charts into various formats, such as SVG.
 On the other hand Flet can [display SVG images](https://github.com/flet-dev/examples/blob/main/python/controls/image/svg-image.py) and that gives a perfect combination - Flet charting controls for Matplotlib and Plotly!